 As you view the flight of the starling birds in the video below, think about the implications it has on your organization.
 In addition to the leadership and organizational harmony that is apparent, consider the underlying communications/trust, demonstrable value and power in working cohesively, governance/rules, collaboration/partnership, and the locus of power and cultural synchronization that are ALL fundamental to their success.
 These are also the attributes of an effective/efficient IT-business relationship that are essential in today's dynamic environment driven by the digital transformation; they are the focus of the programs provided by GIIM.

 The world is going through profound change.
 Never have we experienced so many challenges going on concurrently in our eco system (e.g., business environment).
-These business changes in concert with the dramatic changes in information technologies demand having more than a strategy for robotics process automation (Cognitive Computing), IoT (internet of things), Bring-Your-Own-Infrastructure, and SMAC (Social, Mobile, Business Analytics, and Cloud).
+These business changes in concert with the dramatic changes in information technologies demand having more than a strategy for artificial intelligence, robotics process automation, blockchain, cognitive computing, IoT (internet of things), Bring-Your-Own-Infrastructure, and SMAC (Social, Mobile, Business Analytics, and Cloud).
 Having a strategy for the integration / convergence of these technologies is also insufficient.
 What is required is having a strategy that integrates these technologies across the entire enterprise, including how best to source them; IT-business alignment is essential.